chaehb/gremlex/README.md

 - change json library  from Poison to Jason
 - add JasonTupleEncoder
 - change uuid library from uuid to elixir_uuid
+- websocket message mode from :text to :binary

 # Gremlex